facebookSPF, SCDF, ICA, Prison Service and Central Narcotics Bureau: Your Ultimate Guide to Salary, Sign-on Bonuses & Work Benefits

 • Marriage/Childbirth benefits

-Under the INVEST scheme, a contribution equivalent to 7.75% and 13.25% of gross salary will be credited monthly into your retirement account for Sergeants and Rehab Officers respectively.
+Under the INVEST scheme, a contribution of 7.75% and 13.25% of gross salary will be credited monthly into your retirement account for Sergeants and Rehab Officers, respectively.

-This starts from your fifth year in service and will cease when you reach 55 years old.
+This starts from your fifth year in service and will cease when you reach 55.
 The monies are invested to earn investment returns.
-Upon retirement, you can withdraw the full sum in your account.
+Upon retirement, you can withdraw the full sum from your account.

 SPS Civilian Officer